LIFE AS I KNOW IT…

 They left and Dad sits there and goes over and over how he couldn’t believe how that happened.
 I told him that confirms what we’ve been trying to tell him for some time – and that is that we do not believe he should be driving anymore.
 Or at least until we find out what the issue is – since he keeps “blacking out” and not remembering periods of time.
 Then, the doorbell rings again.

 This time, it is one of the guys from the road crew.
 Thankfully, he is kind and said he just wanted to check on my dad and to let me know that in reality he actually did hit two of workers.
-He said they were able to jump out of his way be were sideswiped.
-They just didn’t want the officers to arrest him.
+He said they were able to jump out of his way so that they were just sideswiped.
+They just didn’t want the officers to arrest him as he had an elderly parent and knows how tough it is.
 After apologies and thanking God they were okay – he left.

 For the next 4 hours – we spent it listening to him recite every stop he made that day, which roads he took and why and how that simply could not have happened.
 Over and over again.
 Over and over.